 View Des Moines University's nondiscrimination statement.

-Educational activities serve to maintain, develop, or increase the knowledge, skills, professional performance, and relationships a physician uses to provide services for patients, the public, or the profession.
-CME represents that body of knowledge and skills generally recognized and accepted by the profession as within the basic medical sciences, the discipline of clinical medicine, and the provision of health care to the public.
+Educational activities that serve to maintain, develop, or increase the knowledge, skills, professional performance, and relationships a physician uses to provide services for patients, the public, or the profession.
+The content of Continuing Medical Education represents that body of knowledge and skills generally recognized and accepted by the profession as within the basic medical sciences, the discipline of clinical medicine, and the provision of health care to the public.

-Osteopathic physicians only: Further appeals shall be addressed to the AOA Council on Osteopathic Continuing Medical Education at 142 E. Ontario St., Chicago, IL 60611-2864.
+Osteopathic physicians only: Further appeals shall be addressed to the Bureau of Osteopathic Education of the AOA at 142 E. Ontario St., Chicago, IL 60611-2864.